Central Nervous System (CNS) Germ Cell Tumors

 - Blood and urine tests to check hormone levels; the blood tests, or venous sampling, involve taking blood from peripheral veins in the arms to look at hormone levels originating from the pituitary gland in the brain

-- Magnetic resonance imaging (MRI) or computerized tomography (CT) scan to get visual images of the pituitary and pineal glands, the optic nerves and the brain
+- Magnetic resonance imaging (MRI) or computerized tomography (CT) scan to get visual images of the pituitary and pineal glands, the optic nerves, brain and spinal cord

 - Lumbar puncture, a procedure to draw a sample of cerebrospinal fluid, which is then tested for signs of tumor